 The George Washington University's (GW) Fairfax Partnership Program is a long-standing partnership between GW and Fairfax County Public Schools (FCPS).
 The program focuses on preparing teachers to work in secondary schools and results in teacher licensure and a master's degree in Secondary Special Education and Transition Services.
 In response to the need for high quality content area teachers, participants focus on one content area (e.g., English, mathematics, social studies, biology, etc.), with the goal of gaining a secondary license in a content area.

-Each June a small cohort of 6-8 students begins the two-year program.
+Each June a small cohort of 6-8 students begins the program.
 Small cohort sizes mean that pre-service teachers get a significant amount of individualized attention from program faculty and high quality graduate classroom experiences.
-In the first year of the program, participants work as teaching interns in a full-day, unpaid, year-long internship with 1-2 master special educators in a secondary school in Fairfax, VA.
-Participants work in classrooms with students with mild to moderate disabilities such as: learning disabilities, emotional and behavioral disabilities, intellectual disabilities, and autism spectrum disorders.
+Participants work as teaching interns in a full-day, unpaid, year-long internship with 1-2 master special educators in a secondary school in Fairfax, VA.
+Internship classrooms support students with mild to moderate disabilities such as: learning disabilities, emotional and behavioral disabilities, intellectual disabilities, and autism spectrum disorders.

 The full-time internship model provides participants an experiential learning lab in which they implement and experiment with what they are learning in their coursework, as well as learn directly from expert teachers.
 Within this structure, they are exposed to a plethora of experiences such as effective teaching methods, how to utilize curriculum and pacing guides, behavior management strategies, grading methods, IEP development and case management.
-Participants receive guidance and support through structured observations from master GW educators.
-Also in this first year, participants complete coursework in the evenings at GW's Foggy Bottom campus in DC and the Arlington, VA campus.
-In the second year of the program, participants apply to work as provisionally-certified, full- time special educators earning a full teaching salary, while also completing the final three courses in the evenings for their master's degrees.
+Participants receive guidance and support through structured observations from master GW educators and complete coursework in the evenings at GW's campus in Arlington, VA.
+The following school year, participants work as provisionally-certified, full- time special educators earning a full teaching salary, while also completing one final GW course, which is specifically designed to increase teacher retention by supporting the growth and development of new educators.

 As a graduate with a Master’s in Secondary Special Education and Transition Services from GW, you will be a highly skilled special educator, prepared to work in a variety of educational settings.
 Many of our graduates have long careers as classroom educators, while others go on to educational leadership roles such as department chairs, principals, and policy experts.
 The vast majority of our program graduates stay in the field of special education, demonstrating career retention rates high above the national average for special education teachers.